tado-mi/Lines18/readme.md

 initialises an insance of *Lines18*.

-## Stack.java:

-Generic implementation of Stack data structure for further use in the method *isReacable()* in **Lines18.java**.

-Yes, I am one of those nerds that make it a point to write their own DS.
-Don't judge :)

 # Run

-**important**: need to fix dependencies

 ## makefile:

-For more information on the magic, see [here](https://www.cs.swarthmore.edu/~newhall/unixhelp/javamakefiles.html).
+For more information on the magic of makefiles, see [here](https://www.cs.swarthmore.edu/~newhall/unixhelp/javamakefiles.html).
+For compiling, hit on the terminal `make`.
+To run, run `make run`.

-## compiling:

-    make
-    java main
-    make clean

-# other

-shall such desire be felt, feel free to report bugs/suggestions/questions to tadouchiha@gmail.com